Sendible insights From Chat to Conversion: What DMs Mean for Social Media Engagement

 How to Maximise Facebook Messenger to Grow Your Brand: 6 Top Tips

-Public messages are great for open conversations.
-But, they’re not always the best fit, especially for:
+Public messages are great for conversations you don't mind anyone seeing.
+This includes your mom or your future boss.
+However, they’re not always the best fit, especially for:

 • Handling sensitive issues.